Bar & Bat Mitzvah

 In order to become Bar or Bat Mitzvah, a student must be enrolled in our B’nei mitzvah Youth and Family Education Program for at least two years prior to the event.
 Families must be members of the congregation and students must participate in the Youth and Family Education program as well as B’nei Mitzvah preparation classes.

-For more information on the B’nei Mitzvah process and to get started with coordination, contact the B’nei Mitzvah Coordinator, Brittany Youngman
+For more information on the B’nei Mitzvah process and to get started with coordination, contact the B’nei Mitzvah and Baby Naming Coordinator, Jenny Cohen.

 B’nei Mitzvah Resources